Planning Pickering’s 2026 Budget

 See Schedule A (page 40) of the Procedure By-law for excerpts from the Municipal Act (the “Act”), pertaining to the exercise of the Special Powers and duties provided to the Mayor as the Head of Council for the City of Pickering.
 The provisions that follow are provided to inform Council and the public on the process to be carried out when the Special Powers are utilized.
 These Special Powers, commonly referred to as “Strong Mayor Powers”, are exercised under provincial legislation and take precedence over the normal rules of procedure outlined in this By-law, where applicable.

-This increase, when combined with the Region of Durham and School Board increases, resulted in an average increase of 5.42 percent on the total property tax bill (based on the Durham Region approved budget guideline of a 7.5% levy increase).
+This increase, when combined with the Region of Durham and School Board increases, resulted in an average increase of 5.26 percent on the total property tax bill (based on the Durham Region approved levy increase of 7.4%).

 Educational Videos